Skip to content

 Roads Infrastructure

-From here you can access the Roads and Infrastructure Issues that we are involved in.
+From here you can access the Roads and Infrastructure Issues that we were involved in.

-We are also monitoring motorcycle issues and involved at Government Departmental level and lobbying in the background, setting the ground work, for the future.
+We also monitored motorcycle issues and were involved at Government Departmental level and lobbying in the background, setting the ground work, for the future.

 As motorcyclists we know that we are more susceptible to defective road surfaces.